EXHIBITOR TERMS AND CONDITIONS

 13.1 Governing Law: These terms and conditions are governed by the laws of New Zealand.

-13.2 Intellectual property: Calibre and Associates or The Company as applicable, own, or exclusively license in New Zealand, all intellectual property rights (including patents, copyright, designs (registered or not), trademarks (registered or not) and service marks) in or relating to the Products and the naming rights to the “ Careers Expo”.
+13.2 Intellectual property: Calibre Associates or The Company as applicable, own, or exclusively license in New Zealand, all intellectual property rights (including patents, copyright, designs (registered or not), trademarks (registered or not) and service marks) in or relating to the Products and the naming rights to the “ New Zealand Careers Expo”.
 The Exhibitor agrees at all times to respect the validity and ownership of such rights and the goodwill attached to those rights and not to do or omit to do any act or thing or allow any act or thing to occur which may put in jeopardy the validity or ownership of those rights.

 13.3 Exhibitor liable for losses: The Exhibitor will be liable to the Organiser for all losses, unpaid accounts, interest, damages, costs, charges, fees and expenses incurred by the Organiser as a result of the Exhibitor failing to comply with non-assignment provisions of these terms and conditions.